 During the dramatic days following Katrina St. Anna’s found itself as one of the un-flooded bastions of hope.
 Clothing, water, and immediate medical aid were dispensed with great regularity.
 The city, and indeed this church, was trying to find its compass in the midst of chaos.
 In our own Genesis story a new creation was birthed and not in a vacuum but in collaboration with a dozen churches from around the U.S.A., and beyond that, a legion of volunteers.
 That collaboration and emphasis on attending to the needs of others was the corner stone of St. Anna’s as a missionary outpost in the midst of disaster crafted by the hands and prayers of many.

 From this new sense of service was birthed the first of what would become five principal missions of St. Anna’s Church which has indelibly identified us as one of the most active outreach churches in the United States.
 St. Anna’s Mobile Medical Mission, the first of the four, was the result of a vision of collaborators and supporters and the selfless act of a dedicated nurse whose own home was flooded, Ms. Diana Meyers, RN.
-It offered and continues to offer free medical care, health screenings, and health education including Medical Navigation empowering underserved populations.
+It offered free medical care, health screenings, and health education including Medical Navigation empowering underserved populations.

 During the early days of the disaster New Orleans invited and needed skilled labor to rebuild roofs, houses, and remove debris.
 The result was a large influx of immigrant labor largely from Central America.
 Yet, New Orleans offered little if any support for this new labor force that was helping us to rebuild our city.
 A dedicated and passionate woman named Jamie McDaniel asked us to house an English as a Second Language (ESL) class at St. Anna’s.
 Less than a dozen students started the class.
 In time the Diocese of Louisiana offered seed funding for this mission that had grown to meet the needs of several dozen Latinos.
 By the end of 2009 the mission originally named Latino Apostolate had become much more than ESL classes but a true community.
 The work reaches out and advocates for Latinos; seeks to enculturated them and assist them to become prosperous self reliant members of New Orleans.
 The students have thought so much of the mission that they voted to rename it, “Oportunidades NOLA” or [Place of] Opportunity in New Orleans.
 The program ran from 2007 until 2012 when it was spun off to The Latino Farmers Co-Op.